sivertlunde/DAT355_BowlingAssignment/README.md

 # Usage & EMF Forms

 I had trouble launching the RAP application.
-When i right clicked the .launch file and selected run as RAP application, it triggered the editor program Atom every time.
+When i right clicked the .launch file and selected run as RAP application, it triggered the editor program Atom to open every time.
+It never opened anything specific in Atom, only the program itself..
 It never opened a browser and I was unable to find the content on the same URL pictured in the tutorial.

 Includes:<br/>
 all org.eclipse... directories<br/>